 In 2018, there were over 6.7 million police-reported car accidents in the United States alone.
 Of those accidents, less than one percent were fatal and 28 percent had injuries.
 That leaves 71 percent of reported crashes as non-injury car accidents.

 Because of the high risk of getting into one of these accidents, you should always remain prepared.
-Ybarra Maldonado Law Group recognizes these risks, and wants you to stay informed.
-Here is what to do after a non-injury car accident.
+Ybarra Maldonado Law Group recognizes these risks and wants you to stay informed.
+Here is what our Phoenix car accident lawyers say to do after a non-injury car accident.

 What do I do if I Get in a Car Accident Without Injuries?